Code-Institute-Submissions/interactivefrontenddevelopment-2/README.md

 ## Testing write-up
 I tested all the links to make sure there was no broken links.
 Visual inspection was executed for typos and a proper display of html elements.
 System Test was executing to make sure dropdown pages were rendered in accordance to design intent.
+Google map API failed to work becuase i have to pay to use Google map service

 ## Readme file
 Confirmed